MikeRogers0/Talks/slides/Taking-Rails-Offline/slides.md

 ---
 <!--
-You can do a lot, the main use case is having a cache & telling browser to just go direct to the cache instead of even trying the network.

-But it can also fallback to the cache if the network is down.
+What this allows is if the network is slow or not around, we can use that file we cached.
 -->

 # With a Service Worker